Just-Kamil/VitaPresenceClientFix/README.md

 Works with PSVita & Adrenaline (including custom bubbles) games/apps

+## Fix
+- There was a "bug" where you would be stopped by the character limit for the Client ID this fork fixes that
+- also updated .NET

 ## Disclaimer
 The client app (on Windows PC) must be running in the background, and the PC must be on the same network as your Vita.